Post-Professional Occupational Therapy Doctorate (OTD) Online

 ELECTIVE COURSES: 8 CREDITS

 Students will be required to take eight credits of electives in subject areas of interest to them and related to the overall intent and design of the Occupational Therapy doctorate program.
 Students will be able to select from the following course offerings, two of which will be scheduled for each summer.
-In addition, students may elect to pursue selected course offerings from ATSU’s School of Health Management programs and/or the ATSU-ASHS Doctor of Health Sciences program subject to respective program director permission as well as Doctor of Occupational Therapy program adviser approval.
+In addition, students may elect to pursue selected course offerings from ATSU’s College of Graduate Health Studies programs and/or the ATSU-ASHS Doctor of Health Sciences program subject to respective program director permission as well as Doctor of Occupational Therapy program adviser approval.
 Should the electives available at ATSU not match a students’ needs and interests, a student may elect to take and transfer up to eight credits of graduate-level coursework from another regionally accredited institution but is required to consult with his/her doctorate in Occupational Therapy program adviser and obtain approval prior to pursuing this option.

 OTDP 9010: Disabilities Studies*+